 Resources

-These are general resources for helpful accessibility tools and online guides.
-To view specific support resources available at Austin Community College (ACC), please visit ACC Support Links.
+Explore these general resources for helpful accessibility tools and guides.
+For ACC-specific support resources, visit ACC Support Links.

-Printable, one-page guides for making your materials more accessible and other guides from The National Center on Disability and Access to Education (NCDAE)
+Download printable, one-page guides from the National Center on Disability and Access to Education (NCDAE) to make your materials more accessible:

 Color Contrast Tools

-- Knowbility.org – Knowbility, Inc. is a nonprofit organization based in Austin, Texas and an award-winning leader in accessible information technology.
+- Knowbility.org – A nonprofit organization based in Austin, Texas, and an award‑winning leader in accessible information technology.

-- UDL On Campus – Universal Design for Learning (UDL) in Higher Education Introduction Video
+- UDL On Campus – Learn about Universal Design for Learning in higher education (watch the introduction video).

 - Free/Low‑Cost Assistive Technology